Dizzyiou/Dizzyiou/README.md

 - 👋 Hi, I’m @Dizzyiou
-- I make/reupload bookmarklets for people at schools to use.
+- I make random things, not great at coding.

 <!---
 Dizzyiou/Dizzyiou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.